-A&E isn’t always the best place to go.
-You may get faster treatment elsewhere.
+A&E isn’t always the best place to go if it's not an emergency.
+You may get faster and more appropriate treatment elsewhere.

-You should only attend A&E (sometimes known as “Casualty”) if you are badly hurt, seriously ill or if you have been advised to go there by SPA (or NHS 111), your GP or a Pharmacist.
+You should only go to A&E (sometimes known as “Casualty”) if you are badly hurt, seriously ill or if you have been advised to go there by SPA (or NHS 111), your GP or a Pharmacist.

 • is unconscious